NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Greater Physical Evolution.md

 Once per day, you can use a sorcerer spell slot to cast any common polymorph battle form spell of the spell slot's level as if it were a signature spell in your repertoire.

-If you have [[Feats/Arcane Evolution|Arcane Evolution]], you can also choose from any battle form spell in your spellbook.
+If you have [[Arcane Evolution|Arcane Evolution]], you can also choose from any battle form spell in your spellbook.

-If you have [[Feats/Primal Evolution|Primal Evolution]], you can Cast a Spell listed in that feat using the extra spell slot the feat grants (instead of a sorcerer spell slot).
+If you have [[Primal Evolution|Primal Evolution]], you can Cast a Spell listed in that feat using the extra spell slot the feat grants (instead of a sorcerer spell slot).

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*